-Cinnamon Coffee Cake with Buttermilk is the perfect dessert to start off the fall season.
+Cinnamon Coffee Cake with Buttermilk is the perfect dessert year-round.
 This is an easy coffee cake recipe from scratch with a brown sugar, cinnamon, and nutmeg topping.

 This cinnamon coffee cake recipe includes nutmeg which always reminds me of fall.
 It’s a delicious side treat to a pumpkin latte or a nice steaming cup of coffee.

 And let me tell you, this is a super moist recipe.
 It wasn’t too heavy or too dense.
 It’s a lighter version of the typical crumb coffee cake recipe.

 What Ingredients Do I Need For The Coffee Cake Recipe?

 - Butter (softened)

 - Brown sugar

 Full printable recipe with measurements and instructions listed at the bottom of the post in the recipe card.

 - Grease an 8″ x 10″ baking pan.